ButcherAdam/Cardiovascular-Disease-Analysis/README.md

 Q: What's the relationship between age and blood pressure?

-A: There is too much of a relationship between age and blood pressure as the correlation is 0.2 which is a weak positive correlation.
+A: There isn't too much of a relationship between age and blood pressure as the correlation is 0.2 which is a weak positive correlation.